-If you feel your manuscript is polished enough to present to an editor or agent and if you primarily want to discover if a publishing house or magazine would be interested in publishing your manuscript or if an agent might like to represent you.
+If you feel your manuscript is polished enough to present to an agent or acquisitions editor, request an editorial review to determine whether a publishing house or magazine would be interested in your manuscript or if an agent might want to represent you.

 Manuscripts are given to editors, agents, and freelancers on Thursday and Friday just before the conference begins.
 Saturday after lunch, the Manuscript Retrieval team, located in the writers Hospitality Center (Multi-Purpose Room), begins releasing returned manuscripts to their writers.
 Please note that some critique team members and reviewers may have bigger stacks and will require more time for completing their critique or review.

 When you pick up your advance submission, open it right away and look for the faculty member’s review or critique form.
 If the faculty member wishes to meet with you during the conference, he or she will have written a note to that effect on that form.
 Mark your schedule with the date, time, and location to make sure you don’t miss your appointment.

 If the faculty members who reviewed your submission indicated on their forms that they are interested in meeting with you but they did not specify a date/time, look for them at meals or between sessions.
 Show them the notes you received and ask if they have room in their schedules for appointments with you.
 If you make an appointment, mark the date, time, and location on your schedule so you don’t miss it.

 If the faculty member who reviewed your Advance Submission is on the Critique Team, find time in your schedule to visit him or her in the Hospitality Center during the afternoon.
 (No appointment necessary.)